 The term opioid includes (a) all drugs derived in whole or in part from the morphine-containing opium poppy plant such as morphine, laudanum, codeine, thebaine, hydrocodone, oxycodone, and oxymorphone, and (b) synthetic opioids like fentanyl or methadone.

-Prior to the 1990’s, doctors prescribed opioid pain relievers sparingly, and only for short term use, for cases of acute injury or illness, during surgery or end-of-life (“palliative”) care.
+Prior to the 1990’s, doctors prescribed opioid pain relievers sparingly, and only in the short term, for cases of acute injury or illness, during surgery, or for end-of-life (“palliative”) care.
 Doctors’ reluctance to use opioids for an extended period of time was due to the legitimate fear of causing addiction.

 Beginning in the late 20th century, however, and continuing through today, the pharmaceutical industry acted to dramatically expand the marketplace for opioids.
 As set forth below, pharmaceutical actors facilitated this expansion in three ways.
 First, pharmaceutical manufacturers engaged in a misinformation campaign which altered public perception of opioids, and deceived doctors, federal regulators, and the general public about their addictive qualities.
-Second, opioid manufacturers and wholesalers/distributors flouted their federally imposed requirements to report suspicious opioid orders to the United States Drug Enforcement Administration (“DEA”) and state agencies.
+Second, opioid manufacturers and wholesalers/distributors flouted their federally imposed requirements to report suspicious opioid orders to the United States Drug Enforcement Administration (“DEA”) and appropriate state agencies.
 These facilitated an explosion in the illegitimate marketplace for prescription opioids.
-Third, PBMs ensured that opioids were widely available and regularly prescribed and reimbursed, while failing in their obligation to monitor inappropriate drug utilization.
+Third, PBMs ensured that opioids were widely available, regularly prescribed and reimbursed, while failing in their obligation to monitor inappropriate drug utilization.

 As a result of Defendants’ wrongful conduct, the number of prescriptions for opioids increased sharply, reaching nearly 250 million prescriptions in 2013, almost enough for every person in the United States to have a bottle of pills.
 This represents an increase of three hundred percent (300%) since 1999.

-IMPACT ON VIRGINIA AND Rockbridge County
+IMPACT ON VIRGINIA AND Halifax County

-While the Defendants have profited from the alarming rate of opioids used in the United States, communities across the country, especially those in lower-income areas, have suffered.
+While the Defendants have profited from the alarming rate of opioid use in the United States, communities across the country, especially those in lower-income areas, have suffered.
 According to the CDC, the nation is experiencing an opioid-induced “public health epidemic.”
 The CDC reports that prescription opioid use contributed to 16,651 overdose deaths nationally in 2010; 16,917 in 2011; and 16,007 in 2012.
 Based on the latest data, nearly two million Americans met criteria for prescription opioid abuse and dependence in 2013.
 Aggregate costs for prescription opioid overdose, abuse, and dependence were estimated at over $78.5 billion (in 2013 dollars).

-While Defendants were reaping billions of dollars in profits from their wrongful conduct, Plaintiff has been required to allocate substantial public monies and resources to combat the opioid crisis in Rockbridge County and deal with its fallout.
+While Defendants were reaping billions of dollars in profits from their wrongful conduct, Plaintiff has been required to allocate substantial public monies and resources to combat the opioid crisis in Halifax County and deal with its fallout.

-Plaintiff has incurred and continues to incur substantial costs because of Defendants’ conduct as described herein, including, but not limited to, costs of increased services with respect to law enforcement, first responders such as emergency medical services, detention centers and jails, courts, prevention and treatment centers, community outreach programs, equipment and supplies, victim services supports, drug abuse prevention programs, inmate services including housing, health and support staff, intervention programs, foster care and child placement services, together with general societal costs, and lost productivity costs.
+Plaintiff has incurred and continues to incur substantial costs because of Defendants’ conduct as described herein, including, but not limited to, costs of increased services with respect to law enforcement and first responders, such as emergency medical services; Halifax health facilities, including hospitals and clinics; detention centers and jails; courts, including drug courts; diversion programs; prevention and treatment centers; community outreach programs; equipment and supplies; victim services supports; drug abuse prevention programs in schools; inmate services including housing, health and support staff; intervention programs; and increased costs associated with its own employee benefits plan, together with general societal and lost productivity costs.

-According to the CDC, in Virginia there were 1,405 drug overdose deaths in 2016, with opioids being the main driver, a 34.7 percent increase over drug overdose deaths in 2015.
+According to the CDC, in Virginia there were 1,405 drug overdose deaths in 2016, a 34.7 percent increase over drug overdose deaths in 2015, with opioids being the main driver.

 The CDC in 2012 reported that there were between 72 and 82.1 painkiller prescriptions per 100 people in Virginia.